prototypefund/Digital_Bargeld-docs/api-merchant.rst

 .. http:post:: /refund

   Increase the refund amount associated with a given order.
+The user should be redirected to the `refund_redirect_url` to trigger refund processing in the wallet.

   **Request**